News tagged ‘design’

 USE THIS AT YOUR OWN RISK!
 Your carrier may end up charging you for unauthorized tethering access.

-Update #2 A few tutorials have started to pop up.
+Update #2 A few have started to pop up.
 Eventually this will be made a part of the normal PwnageTool flow but for now this is best left for the adventurous users out there!

 Glyph, the founder of the Twisted project has accepted a job offer from Apple and posted some pictures of its impressive packaging.